How Sortation Can Optimize Your Pick System

 If you work in order fulfillment or materials handling, then you know just how important efficiency is to making your business successful.
 Efficiency allows you to save money on materials and labor costs; it allows you to process as many orders as possible during a day; it helps you to manufacture more goods and ship them to more customers.
 All of this efficiency has a direct impact on your bottom line: The more efficient you are, the more profitable you are.

-Sortation plays a huge role in making any order fulfillment or materials handling operation more efficient, and that is namely because sortation touches every part of what you do.
+Sortation and warehouse automation play a huge role in making any order fulfillment or materials handling operation more efficient, and that is namely because sortation touches every part of what you do.
 Even though the word “sorting” might make you think solely of receiving or packing or shipping, it has the potential to play a role in and impact every aspect of your business: Even picking.

 Free Guide: Choosing a Sortation System for Your DC